torvalds/linux/Documentation/PCI/msi-howto.rst

 MSI quirks
 ==========

-Several PCI chipsets or devices are known not to support MSIs.
+Several PCI chipsets or devices are kanalwn analt to support MSIs.
 The PCI stack provides three ways to disable MSIs:

 1. globally